What Is High Blood Pressure?

 What Causes High Blood Pressure?

-If your child has severe high blood pressure and has any of these symptoms, get medical care right away.
+If your child has high blood pressure and gets any of these symptoms, get medical care right away.

 How Is Blood Pressure Measured?